Anatomy of a purge: MBS’s actions, Saudi Arabia’s crisis, and its coming collapse

 These two theories are not mutually exclusive.
 It is possible that Muhammad bin Salman is both: someone who aims to become Saudi Arabia’s dictator in order to carry out the reforms which he believes Saudi Arabia needs to survive, and which he presumably also believes cannot be carried out in any other way.

-I suspect that this is how he explains his actions to the other members of the Royal Family and to his father the King, and that this is what his supporters within Saudi Arabia – of whom he unquestionably has some – also believe or profess to believe.
+I suspect that this is how he explains his actions to the other members of the Royal Family and to his father the King, and that this is what his supporters within Saudi Arabia – of which for the moment he has many – also believe or profess to believe.

 However even if this is true Muhammad bin Salman’s and his “reforms” still seem to me giant steps in the wrong direction both for Saudi Arabia and for himself.
+In this article I shall explain why.

-To see why it is necessary to look both at Saudi Arabia’s current situation and at the steps Muhammad bin Salman is taking in order to “reform” it.
+In order to do this it is however necessary to look both at Saudi Arabia’s current situation and at the steps Muhammad bin Salman is taking in order to “reform” and save it.

 The state of Saudi Arabia